ZapYap-com/note67/README.md

 - Screen Recording permission (System Settings → Privacy & Security → Screen Recording)
 - Microphone permission

-## Acoustic Echo Cancellation (AEC)
+## Echo Handling

 When using speakers instead of headphones, your microphone picks up audio from your speakers, causing duplicate transcriptions.
-Note67 includes built-in AEC to handle this:
+Note67 handles this with a multi-layer approach:

 **How it works:**
-1. System audio is captured as the "reference signal"
-2. Microphone input contains your voice + speaker echo
-3. NLMS adaptive filter subtracts the reference from mic input
-4. Result: clean voice signal without echo
+1. **Voice Activity Detection (VAD)** - Mic audio is only transcribed if RMS energy exceeds threshold, filtering silence and ambient noise
+2. **Echo Deduplication** - Mic transcripts are compared against a 30-second rolling history of system audio segments
+3. **Text Similarity Matching** - If mic text shares 3+ words with overlapping system audio, it's filtered as echo

 **For best results:**
 - Headphones are still recommended for optimal quality
-- AEC handles up to 150ms of echo delay
 - Works automatically when system audio capture is enabled

 ## Tech Stack